SPECIAL OFFER

 The choice of device is essential in order to get a satisfactory result.
 Penetration into the skin and hair depends on the wavelength of the laser.
 CLINIK uses the best technology on the market and has the latest generation equipment in order to be able to treat all skin tones.

 The laser for fair skin emits a wavelength of 755 nanometers that is easily absorbed by the melanin and released as heat that destroys the hair bulb.
 It also has an integrated skin cooling system to maximise efficacy, safety and comfort unmatched by other lasers on the market.
-For olive, dark or black skin types, CLINIK uses another laser which emits a wavelength of 1'064 nanometers, providing deeper skin penetration.
+For olive, dark or black skin types, CLINIK uses a medical diode which emits a wavelength up to 914 nanometers, providing deeper skin penetration.

-Thanks to our new-generation equipment, we are able to treat all skin phototypes, from light to dark.
+Thanks to our medical lasers, we are able to treat all skin phototypes, from light to dark.

 In practice, laser treatment can be carried out at any time of the year.
 The important point is to ensure the skin is not tanned before treatment and to stay out of the sun as much as possible in the weeks following treatment.